 A maximum of 10 points will be deducted for exceeding the maximum amount of pages and/or for not including the cover page containing the required information.

 Agricultural issues portfolios must be uploaded to the certification page on or before the annual designated deadline.
-See the How To Upload a PDF for a CDE/LDE Guide for specific upload instructions.
+See the agricultural issues CDE/LDE website for specific upload instruction.

 Cover

 Required information on the cover to avoid score deductions: